1jour1vin

 Food and wine pairings

-Enjoy as an aperitif or with light meals (mixed salads, white fish, etc.).
+Enjoy as an aperitif or with light meals (mixed salads, white fish, etc.)

-More information on Gaia Wines
+More information at Gaia Wines

-More information on Peloponnese
+More information at Peloponnese

-RVF - La Revue du Vin de France / Guide to the Best Wines of France
+RVF - The French Wine Review / Guide to the Best Wines of France

 RVF - La Revue du Vin de France / Guide des Meilleurs Vins de France